RetroMaximus/OverBlast-Alpha/README.md

 - Trucate button can be buggy.

 Sequencer -

-- 	Steps do not updated when a sequence is changed.
+- 	text get: field request (0 32) out of range in console multipule times when the patch is first loaded.
 - 	One shot and loop toggles not working.
 Not developed at all as of yet.
 - 	Fade in and fade out sliders not working.
 Not developed at all as of yet.
 - 	Effects are not working.
 Not developed at all as of yet.